ph4r05/monero-agent/README.md

 [![Build Status](https://travis-ci.org/ph4r05/monero-agent.svg?branch=master)](https://travis-ci.org/ph4r05/monero-agent)

 Pure-python Monero Wallet implementation in Python3.

-Supports RingCT signature on the given Transaction Construction Data.
+Implements transaction signing protocol designed for Trezor hardware wallet as described in [monero-trezor-doc].

+The main purpose of this repo is to provide host side (agent) for the transaction signing with the Trezor hardware wallet.
+The repo also contains the initial implementation for the Trezor side.
+The Trezor protocol side underwent heavy refactoring and is about to be merged to the [trezor-core] repository.

+The repo provides integration tests for Trezor wallet transaction signing.

+- PR adding Monero support to the Trezor hardware wallet (client side of the signing protocol): https://github.com/trezor/trezor-core/pull/293
+- PR adding Trezor hardware support to official Monero codebase: https://github.com/monero-project/monero/pull/4241

 ## Work in progress

 This work is still in progress.

-The project is initial implementation version.
-It may contain bugs and the EC crypto operations are not constant-time as it serves mainly as PoC at the moment.
+The pure python EC crypto operations are not constant-time as it serves mainly as PoC at the moment.
+The code supports also [trezor-crypto] crypto backend which is fast and constant-time.

 Moreover, the code will probably be subject to a major refactoring and cleaning.